What You Need to Know About Walking in Niue

 Sea tracks on the west coast range from 30 seconds to 30 minutes one way.
-While some tracks are well-formed and maintained, others have rough rocky terrain and/or have slippery surfaces, so good mobility and care is needed when tackling Niue’s sea tracks.
+While some tracks are well-formed and maintained, others have rough rocky terrain and/or slippery surfaces, so good mobility and care are needed when tackling Niue’s sea tracks.

 West Coast Sea Tracks

 The sea tracks on the west coast of Niue are listed below.
 Note that walking times are one way.

 - Talava Arches Sea Track, Hikutavake, 30 minutes